oliver-nowak/website_2021/content/blog/stage plays/index.md

 description: Plays for a theatre of the absurd.
 ---

+These plays were written between 1997 - 2003.

+This is not a complete collection of all the plays I have written; just the ones that felt the most finished.

+I was obsessed with the idea of "what makes us human" in the context of technology, transhumanism, and the inherent properties of Theatre.
+These topics were not normally associated with Theatre at the time.

 <div>
 <h2>capularis</h2>
 <p>An abstract play about machines, memories, and an Unknown Violent Event.</p>